hsnmnr/hsnmnr/README.md

 - 😄 Pronounce me as `/huh-saan/`
 - 🎓 Alumni of Information Technology University Lahore
-- ‍🎓 Bachelor of Science in Computer Science
+- 🎓 Bachelor of Science in Computer Science
+- ⚡ Expert Full Stack Engineer
 - 🏛 Working on Pakistan's top Shariah-compliant consumer financing platform
-- ⚡ Expert Full Stack Engineer
+- 🚀 Making it easy for everyone to participate in the digital economy
 - 🌱 Currently expanding my knowledge and experience
 - 🔭 Always on lookout for amazing opportunities
 - 🇵🇰 Lahore, Punjab, Pakistan